iteam1/jetboy/README.md

     - Detect object with GPU on Jetson Nano board via Yolo v3 model

 ## Developing
     - Follow a path automatically
     - Do a task

+## Required libraries
+    The library with have * mark meaning you can not install it with command `pip install -r requirements.txt` *- jetson.GPIO (This libary is built-in jetson-nano board or rasberry pi board, and just can run on this hardware)
+    - flask
+    - flask_sqlachemy
+    - sqlite3
+    - tkinter
+    *- pyrealsense2
+    - opencv-contrib-python
+    - os